guluc3m/zoe-docker/README-DOCKER.md

     $ docker pull voiser/zoe-agent:latest
     ```

-1. Launch Zookeeper:
+1. Launch Zookeeper (This will be running in foreground, so you will need more than 1 terminal):

     ```
     $ docker-compose up --build zookeeper
     ```

-1. Open another terminal and launch Kafka:
+1. Open another terminal and launch Kafka (This will be running in foreground too):

     ```
     $ docker-compose up --build kafka